mediaburst/clockwork-python/README.md

 ## Credits and Acknowledgements

+Thanks to [zeroSteiner](https://github.com/zeroSteiner) for removing the lxml dependency and bringing ElementTree into the wrapper.

 Thanks to [bjornpost](https://github.com/bjornpost) for his work on Python 3 support and replacing Distribute with Setuptools

-Many thanks to @cHemingway for adding Unicode support.
+Many thanks to [cHemingway](https://github.com/cHemingway) for adding Unicode support.